 - The SEC evaluated the holding companies on a liquidation basis, not as a going concern. - Under the prior net capital rule there were precise haircuts that firms had to take for certain assets.
-Under the CSE Program, the SEC would approve internal models submitted by the firms, and these internal models would be used to calculate capital requirements for proprietary positions. - Broker dealer assets generally include reverse repurchase agreements, stock borrowed, margin debits and proprietary positions, including securities and commodities.
-Because of the rules governing credit risk, the broker dealers could not put over the counter derivatives in the broker dealer.
-Derivatives were done out of the firms' UK broker/dealers or in unregulated US affiliates generally. - Through the CSE Program, the SEC received, pursuant to Rule 15c3-4, examinations and monthly reports on value at risk and market and credit risk (approximately 25-35 pages per month), and the SEC had monthly meetings with the 5 CSEs.
-The CSE Program used Basel II capital requirements for capital purposes.
+Under the CSE Program, the SEC would approve internal models submitted by the firms, and these internal models would be used to calculate capital requirements. - Broker dealer assets included repo, borrowed stocks, margin debits and commodities.
+They were not allowed to have derivatives because derivatives had credit risk.
+Derivatives were done out of the firms' UK broker/dealers. - Through the CSE Program, the SEC received, pursuant to Rule 15(c)(3)(4) examinations and monthly reports on value at risk and market and credit risk (approximately 25-35 pages per month), and the SEC had monthly meetings with the 5 CSEs.
+The CSE Program used Basel II capital requirements.
 It was all done on a consolidated basis at the holding company level. - The CSE Program focused on soundness of a firm.
-If a firm was not sound, CSE staff would look at what steps should be taken. - Mike Macchiaroli stated the CSE Program looked at more than Basel Standards it looked at valuations and liquidity. - Mike Macchiaroli thought the CSE Program was a good program.
+If a firm was not sound, CSE staff would look at what steps should be taken. - Mike Macchiaroli stated the CSE Program should have looked at more than Basel Standards it should have looked at valuations and liquidity. - Mike Macchiaroli thought the CSE Program was a good program.